Julie Hart, MS, CIH

 Job diversity is a major benefit to consider when choosing a career in the health/environmental sciences.
 A wealth of unique employment opportunities exists for industrial hygienists.
 Unlike many other professions, industrial hygienists are not limited to one particular type of industry; they are employed in a variety of organizations such as Public Utilities; Government; Academia; Research Laboratories; Hospitals; Insurance Companies; Consulting Firms; Oil, Chemical and Manufacturing Companies; and Mining Operations.

 The Industrial Hygiene Graduate program provides an exceptional opportunity for advanced study in the field of Occupational Health.
 The overall goal of our Industrial Hygiene program is to provide individuals with the technical competence to recognize, evaluate, and control occupational health hazards.
 The curricula is designed to provide graduates with the academic preparation needed to pass the certification examination administered by the American Board of Industrial Hygiene.
-The specific learning objectives of our Industrial Hygiene program are:
+The following specific learning objectives outline the capabilities of graduates of this program:

-- To provide a firm scientific basis for the recognition of health hazards associated with occupations.
+- Provide a firm scientific basis for the recognition of health hazards associated with occupations.
 Use basic scientific and engineering principles to anticipate and identify potential hazards in the work place.

-- To provide the background to interpret toxicology literature and health data and incorporate these into the management of occupational health hazards.
+- Provide the background to interpret toxicology literature and health data and incorporate these into the management of occupational health hazards.

 - Apply principles of engineering in the design of appropriate controls for workplace hazards, with emphasis on noise and general and local exhaust ventilation.